ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 ## The api-catalog well-known URI

-This specification registers the "api-catalog" well-known URI in the Well-Known URI Registry as defined by {{!RFC8615}}.
+This specification registers the "api-catalog" well-known URI in the Well-Known URI Registry as defined by {{WELL-KNOWN}}.

 * URI suffix: api-catalog
 * Change Controller: IETF